 Amy is a Licensed Speech-Language Pathology Assistant (SLPA).
-She graduated with her Associate of Science Degree (A.S.) in Speech Language Pathology from American River College.
-Amy has continued her education and will be awarded a Bachelor of Science Degree (B.S.) in Communicative Disorders and Deaf Education in August, 2017.
+She graduated with her Bachelor of Science Degree (B.S.) in Communicative Disorders and Deaf Education from Utah State University.
 Amy is a lifelong learner and most recently attended the California State Speech and Hearing Association (CSHA) annual convention.
 She is excited to continue gaining education and learning opportunities in the field of communication disorders.

 Amy has always loved working with children.
 At age 11, she enjoyed caring for her younger neighbors.
 She has continued to care for other children in her volunteer activities, as well as, in the field of speech pathology.
 Amy discovered our field, when her friend’s daughter was 5 years old and wasn’t talking.
 The little girls communication skills improved rapidly when she attended speech therapy.
 After witnessing the positive impact of therapy, Amy decided to pursue a career in Speech Language Pathology.